 How has Sycrest been studied?

 Four main studies looked at the use of Sycrest for manic episodes in bipolar disorder.
-In two of these studies, a total of 977 adult patients were given Sycrest, olanzapine (another antipsychotic medicine) or placebo over three weeks.
-The other two studies lasted longer: one compared Sycrest with olanzapine over nine weeks in patients who had come from the short-term studies, and the other was a 12-week ‘add-on’ study, in which 326 patients who were already being treated with another medicine (lithium or valproic acid) were also given either Sycrest or placebo.
-The main measure of effectiveness was the change in the patients’ ‘young-mania-rating-scale’ (Y-MRS) score after three weeks.
+In two of these studies, a total of 977 adult patients were given Sycrest, olanzapine (another antipsychotic medicine) or placebo (a dummy treatment) over three weeks.
+The other two studies lasted longer: one compared Sycrest with olanzapine over nine weeks in patients who had come from the short-term studies; and the other was a 12-week ‘add on’ study, in which 326 patients who were already being treated with another medicine (lithium or valproic acid) were also given either Sycrest or placebo.
+The main measure of effectiveness was the change in the patients’ ‘Young mania rating scale’ (Y-MRS) score.
 The Y-MRS rates the severity of symptoms of manic episodes on a scale from 0 to 60.

 Sycrest was also studied in patients with schizophrenia.
 The studies included short- and long-term studies in patients receiving Sycrest, other medicines for schizophrenia (olanzapine, risperidone or haloperidol) or placebo.

 What benefit has Sycrest shown during the studies?